Dynamical systems analysis of an Einstein-Cartan ekpyrotic nonsingular bounce cosmology: Implications and discussion

 Consider three stages:\\ (i) the onset of ekpyrotic contraction at $(\rho_s/\rho_\phi)_{\rm in} = R_{\rm in}$,\\ (ii) the beginning of the softening regime after $N_{\rm ek}$ e-folds of ekpyrotic contraction, and\\ (iii) the bounce.
 Approximating the ekpyrotic phase by a constant $w_\phi \simeq w_{\rm ek}>1$ and the softening regime by an average equation of state $\bar{w}_{\rm soft}(\phi_b,\Delta,\alpha)$ over a duration $N_{\rm soft}(\phi_b,\Delta,\alpha)$, Eq.~\eqref{eq:R_scaling} gives

 so that

-In the ECEM system the torsion-induced bounce occurs when the spin sector grows large enough to cancel the attractive scalar density; since matter and shear are subdominant in this regime, the bounce condition reduces to $\rho_s \approx \rho_\phi$, i.e.\ $R_{\rm b} \approx 1$.
-For fixed pre-softening initial data $R_{\rm in}$ and ekpyrotic duration $N_{\rm ek}$, this defines a simple "bounce versus crunch" inequality for the softening sector,
+In the ECEM system the torsion-induced bounce occurs when the spin sector grows large enough to offset the scalar contribution in the Friedmann constraint; since matter and shear are subdominant in this regime, the bounce condition reduces to $\rho_s \approx \rho_\phi$, i.e.\ $R_{\rm b} \approx 1$.
+For fixed initial data $R_{\rm in}$ and ekpyrotic duration $N_{\rm ek}$, this defines a simple "bounce versus crunch" inequality for the softening sector,

-If \eqref{eq:bounce_inequality} holds, the spin term catches up and cancels the scalar density, $|\rho_s|\sim\rho_\phi$, while the softening potential has already driven the system away from the pure ekpyrotic attractor, leading to a nonsingular bounce.
+If \eqref{eq:bounce_inequality} holds, the spin term becomes comparable to the scalar term, $|\rho_s|\sim\rho_\phi$, and offsets the scalar contribution in the Friedmann constraint after the system leaves the pure ekpyrotic attractor, leading to a nonsingular bounce.
 If it is violated, the scalar remains dominant all the way to $a\to 0$ and the solution collapses to a curvature singularity despite the presence of torsion.
 In numerical experiments this failure typically occurs in two limiting ways: if the softening transition happens too far above the torsion scale, the spin sector never catches up and the model simply crunches; if it happens too far below, the system has already exited the ekpyrotic attractor and evolves toward a scalar-dominated singularity.
 The finite "bounce basin" shown in Fig.~\ref{fig:bounce_basin} makes this overlap requirement explicit within the truncated homogeneous model: only parameter choices for which the softening window overlaps the density range where the EC spin term becomes dynamically important lead to a torsion-dominated bounce.

 For the class of profiles used here, the softening regime is characterized by a trajectory-dependent average equation of state $\bar{w}_{\rm soft}<1$ and a duration $N_{\rm soft}$, both determined from the numerical evolution in the reduced scalar--spin sector.
 Equation~\eqref{eq:bounce_inequality} then picks out a smooth threshold curve in the $(\phi_b,\Delta)$ plane (for fixed $\alpha$) that separates bouncing from non-bouncing solutions.
 Figure~\ref{fig:bounce_basin} illustrates this by showing contours of $R_{\rm b}$ in the $(\phi_b,\Delta)$ plane: the region above the threshold satisfies \eqref{eq:bounce_inequality} and yields a torsion-induced bounce, while the region below it does not satisfy the softening condition and typically evolves toward a singular crunch (in the absence of additional effects).